A new and reimagined Tot Studio for the littlest visitors

 Now open for play!

 Tot Studio has transformed into tikitiko!
 Tikitiko is a sensory wonderland for toddlers (3 years and under) and their caregivers to make meaningful connections around abstract forms covered in colorful, soft and furry textiles.
 Build empathy by brushing furry beings.
 Care for huggable forms.
 Cuddle in a nook with seasonal sensory objects.
 While you do, meet other caregivers and share the journey of childrearing with each other.
-This space will also feature rotating hands-on learning experiences to nurture lifelong developmental skills and family bonding.

 About the Artist